macdvdup/MindSpark/README.md

 * functions: EEGLab functions that are used in the MindSpark program
 * helper: scripts used to test the the functions and EEG data acquire to visualize those functions
 * creating dataset: scripts, features data and KNN model used
+* loose files: the functions used to determine the necessary features from the EEG signal